Meet Our Team

 In her spare time Arianne enjoys reading, swimming, and watching football with her husband, Ross.

-Melanie crunches our numbers so we can understand how to make an even bigger impact.
-She also supports our team of School Leadership Coaches.
+Melanie supports our team of School Leadership Coaches, and also crunches our numbers so we can understand how to make an even bigger impact.

 Before she joined Schools That Can Milwaukee, Melanie taught special education at Huntingtowne Farms Elementary School in Charlotte, NC as a Teach For America corps member.
 During her time at Huntingtowne Farms, Melanie orchestrated the school’s first annual trip to Washington, D.C for 68 fifth graders, raising more than $15,000 for student scholarships.